53000Y-Voltage/Auton/READ_ME_CONFIG.md

     motor intakeMotorB = motor(PORT18, ratio18_1, false);
     motor_group intake = motor_group(intakeMotorA, intakeMotorB);

   The code uses a motor_group to group two motors together that may be used together.
-For example, the motor in specific used in this example
+For example, the motor in specific used in this example is for the